Blues rock: 1960s–1970s

 The electric guitar playing of Jimi Hendrix (a veteran of many American rhythm and blues and soul groups from the early-mid-1960s) and his power trios, the Jimi Hendrix Experience and Band of Gypsys, had a broad and lasting influence on the development of blues rock, especially for guitarists.
 Clapton continued to explore several musical styles and contributed to bringing blues rock into the mainstream.
 In the late 1960s, Jeff Beck, with his band the Jeff Beck Group, developed blues rock into a form of heavy rock.
 Jimmy Page, who replaced Beck in the Yardbirds, followed suit with Led Zeppelin and became a major force in the 1970s heavy metal scene.
-Other blues rock musicians in the 1970s include Dr. Feelgood, Rory Gallagher and Robin Trower.
+Other blues rock musicians in the 1970s include Pat Travers, Rory Gallagher, Robin Trower and Roy Buchanan.

 Beginning in the early 1970s, American bands such as Aerosmith fused blues with a hard rock edge.
 Blues rock grew to include Southern rock bands, like the Allman Brothers Band, ZZ Top and Lynyrd Skynyrd, while the British scene, except for the advent of groups such as Status Quo and Foghat, became focused on heavy metal innovation.

 1980s–present

-While blues rock and hard rock shared many similarities in the early 1970s, more traditional blues styles influenced blues rock in the 1980s, when the Fabulous Thunderbirds, Stevie Ray Vaughan, Georgia Satellites and Robert Cray recorded their best-known works, and the 1990s, which saw guitarists Gary Moore, Jeff Healey, and Kenny Wayne Shepherd become popular concert attractions.
-Female blues singers such as Bonnie Raitt, Susan Tedeschi, Sue Foley and Shannon Curfman recorded blues rock albums.
-Groups such as the Jon Spencer Blues Explosion and the White Stripes brought an edgier, more diverse style into the 2000s, while the Black Keys returned to basics.
+While blues rock and hard rock shared many similarities in the early 1970s, more traditional blues styles influenced blues rock in the 1980s.
+The Fabulous Thunderbirds, Stevie Ray Vaughan, Georgia Satellites, and Robert Cray recorded their best-known works.
+Guitarists Gary Moore, Jeff Healey, and Kenny Wayne Shepherd became popular concert attractions in the 1990s.
+Female blues singers such as Bonnie Raitt, Susan Tedeschi, Joanne Shaw Taylor, Beth Hart, Shannon Curfman, and Sue Foley recorded blues rock albums.

+Musicians such as the Jon Spencer Blues Explosion and Ben Harper released alternative blues rock songs.
 Gary Clark Jr., known for his fusing of blues, rock and soul, has been classified as a blues rock artist, with Rolling Stone's Jonathan Bernstein referring to Clark's albums Blak and Blu (2012) and The Story of Sonny Boy Slim (2015) as "steeped in a sleek, modern blues-rock production style".

+Formed in 2017, Bulls of Prey is a successful Hungarian band in this genre.
+Popular blues rock performer Joe Bonamassa established Keeping the Blues Alive Records in 2020.
+Larry McCray, Robert Jon & the Wreck, Joanna Connor and others, released music on the label.
+Dion also experienced several number one albums via KTBA.